BioWare cans Anthem Next, focuses on Dragon Age and Mass Effect

 “Game development is hard,” BioWare executive producer Christian Dailey writes in the announcement.
 “Decisions like these are not easy.
 Moving forward, we need to laser focus our efforts as a studio and strengthen the next Dragon Age, and Mass Effect titles while continuing to provide quality updates to Star Wars: The Old Republic.”

 Mass Effect and Dragon Age are beloved franchises.
 You can see why it would be an easy decision to focus on them instead of pouring money into a failed game that few are still playing.
+In the post, Dailey blames the pandemic for Anthem Next’s death.

+“2020 was a year unlike any other however and while we continue to make progress against all our game projects at BioWare, working from home during the pandemic has had an impact on our productivity and not everything we had planned as a studio before COVID-19 can be accomplished without putting undue stress on our teams.”

 Still, this could further hurt BioWare’s reputation.
 It could be seen as them going back on a promise to fix Anthem.
 Following two bad releases with Mass Effect: Andromeda and Anthem, the studio is already short on gamer goodwill.